 When people learnt that I am “Alevi” origin as a religious belief, they walked away one step from me.
 They also judged my beliefs.
 This is obviously a bias.
 Therefore, in Turkey it is really difficult to live as an “Alevi”.
 I feel that I faced with social exclusion.
 So, this indicates that people are not open minded in Turkey (Interviewee 1, Female).

+In Pakistan, some respondents shared their experience where a hostile environment during the Islamic month of Muharram [mourning period for Shia Muslims]:

+“One officemate didn't know that I am a Shia and told me that Shias do wrong things at Sham-e-Ghareeban [the night of mourning on the 10th of Muharram] that's why they shut down lights.
+That’s when I told him that I am a Shia and you should avoid fake allegations.” (male, Sindh, >1 year work)

+There are many responses which reveal how Shia Muslims face hostile environment at their workplace yet not in a position to complain about it.
+Some respondents felt uncomfortable when colleagues asked cynical questions about Shia beliefs and related rituals.
+There was a view that some of the Sunni colleagues were either ill-informed or chose to remain politely silent.

+‘Most of them remain politely silent.
+A few remain curious and ask strange, at times offending, questions about Shia beliefs and rituals.’

+‘Anti-Shia remarks are more common by frank Sunni colleagues and bosses who are perhaps not ill-meant but are surely insensitive.’

 Social exclusion is one of the indicators of being biased.
 In the micro level of society, religious minorities try to avoid declaring their origin of religion, because whether a person does not mention about his/her religion, She/ he is recognized as Sunni Muslim.
 An “Alevi” Participant who works in the marketing field comments this situation as follows:

 I am an “Alevi” citizen of Turkey.
 I had discrimination in a public dormitory in Elazig.
 I went to there in Ramadan time for my job, and I did not fast.
 People in dormitory learnt that I am “Alevi” and they stopped their friendship.
 I was alone, and after that problem, I decided not to say that I am “Alevi”, because people in Turkey accept you as Sunni Muslim if you do not express yourself in another belief.
 However, sometimes I need to bear some indignities (Interviewee 13, Male).